MiddletonCommunityVoice/services-list/content/about.md

 # Dislaimer

-** WE ALL WISH ALL OF YOU A VERY HAPPY CHRISTMAS AND
+**WE ALL WISH ALL OF YOU A VERY HAPPY CHRISTMAS AND
-A MERRY NEW YEAR, AND GOOD LUCK FOR 2020.
+A MERRY NEW YEAR, AND GOOD LUCK FOR 2020**

-Welcome to this directory of services which is aimed at all residents of Middleton, young or old.
+WELCOME to this directory of services which is aimed at all residents of Middleton, young or old.
+Can be used by people outside Middleton as many services are provided by organisations beyond Middleton.

 This directory has been compiled from many public sources available online & from printed materials.

-Because lots of services come and go, and some just change their names, other services vary without any notice, it is impossible to maintain 100% correct information.
+Because services come and go, some just change their names, other services vary without any notice, it is impossible to maintain 100% correct information.
 For this reason we cannot accept any responsibility or liabiltity for any errors or ommissions.
 Nor do we endorse any of the services on this website.

 If you find any errors or missing services we would be pleased to hear from you.
-You can contact us via email to [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com), or send a text message only to 0797 070 8448.
+You can contact us via email to [betterhealth4middleton@gmail.com](mailto:betterhealth4middleton@gmail.com), or send a TEXT message only to 0797 070 8448.

-**Calls to this number will not be answered and voicemails will not be acted upon**
+**TEXT MESSAGES ONLY.
+Calls to this number will not be answered and voicemails will not be acted upon**

 **Please scroll down to access our directory.**